 Teẑtan Biny (Fish Lake), Yanah Biny and Nabaŝ are in a remote and beautiful area of profound cultural and spiritual importance to the Tŝilhqot’in Nation.
 The area is located 125km west of Williams Lake, BC, and includes 300,000 hectares of pristine wilderness and wildlife habitat.
 The area is adjacent to the salmon-rich Dasiqox (Taseko River), which also provides critical wetlands and lake habitat for wild rainbow trout, moose, grizzly bear, and many other mammals and migratory birds.
 Its lakes and rivers, and our Tŝilhqot’in way of life were recently threatened by a proposal for a huge, open-pit copper-and-gold mine called “New” Prosperity Mine.
 Teẑtan Biny is one of BC’s most productive wild trout lakes, and the surrounding area is an active Tŝilhqot’in cultural school and sacred site located within a court declared Aboriginal rights area.
 The Tŝilhqot’in Nation advocated for a full rejection of this proposal, which was rejected by the Government of Canada in 2014, along with a previous rejection by the Canadian government of its initial proposal (Prosperity Project) in 2010.

 Please join us in our fight to protect this rare cultural and wilderness refuge in the heart of Tŝilhqot’in land, part of the headwaters of the Fraser River.
-Donations to support the Tŝilhqot’in National Government can be made directly through PayPal (see link below).
+Donations to support the Tŝilhqot’in National Government can be made directly through PayPal (see link at bottom of page).
 Donations eligible for a tax deductable receipt can be made through our partner, RAVEN Trust with a note that the donation is for Teẑtan Biny.

 Aboriginal Rights and Title